-What is a plant-based 🌱 diet?
-A plant-based diet is one that focuses on foods from "plant sources" or consuming "mostly" or "only" foods that come from plants.
+A plant-based diet is focused on foods from "plant sources" or consuming "mostly" or "only" foods that come from plants.
 Sounds impossible to you?
 It is not.

 Some people see this as a vegan diet.
 A vegan diet involves avoiding all animal products.

 Plant-based means "plant" based.
 As is "mostly" or "only" plants.

 For some, this does not mean avoiding all animal products.

 A plant-based diet means for some that that plant foods are the "main focus" of their diet, but they may, occasionally, consume "meat, fish, poultry or dairy products."

 A plant-based diet also focuses on healthy, whole, unprocessed, natural foods.
 Not processed foods.

 Yes.
 There are clear health benefits in terms of nutritional considerations, not to mention the ethical and environmental concerns share.

 Remember food is energy.
 There is both live and dead matter.
 There is an energy around food.
 How do you want to "fuel your body?"
 What do you want to put inside you?

 There are many health benefits of a plant-based diet.